aa755/decoding-human-body/_posts/ivmrebuttal.md

 In contrast, dexamethasone, which the experts actually recommend based on 1-month safety evidence in a Covid-specific RCT, turned out to be suspected to cause deadly fungal infections in India in the longer term.
 Pre-covid, it was ALREADY known that mechanistically, steroids like dexamethasone temporarily "slows down" the immune system, and may cause increased susceptibility to infections.

+Elswhere, people claimed that there could be publication bias.
+When I asked them, none of them could produce a single published trial (even a preprint) excluded by the meta-analysis of Tess.
+Some said that some of them may have turned out to be negative and the author may have not put up even a preprint.
+This is possible but highly unlikely given the immense anti-ivermectin bias in the academic elite and the mainstream media: anybody with a negative trial would become famous overnight and be on nytimes frontpage next day. why would anybody with a negative trial not publish even a preprint?